 "Everything about snowboarding is so surreal.
 With just one board, a person can move freely in the snowy mountains of Mother Nature.
 The chairlift is like an aerial walk attraction, and when you ski through powder snow in the backcountry, you get the feeling that you're floating in the air.
 I always think that there is no other sport quite like this, and you can never experience that with anything else."

-Nakamura has followed in his brother's footsteps since he was in junior high school.
+Nakamura has been following in his older brother's footsteps since junior high school.

-"I was fascinated by snowboarding from the bottom of my heart, so I always had a strong desire to become famous in snowboarding and make a living in this industry.
-From the age of 18, I trained at a vocational school called JWSC in Myoko, aiming to become a professional rider.
-My brother also went to the same school and became a professional with SALOMON.
-I followed in his footsteps, and when I was around 20, I got sponsored and turned professional.
+"I was so captivated by snowboarding that I always strongly wanted to become famous in the snowboarding world and make a living in this industry.
+From the age of 18, I trained at a specialized school called JWSC in Myoko, aiming to become a professional rider.
+My brother also went to that school and became a SALOMON pro.
+I followed in his footsteps, and around the age of 20, I got a sponsor and became a pro."

 However, I wanted to improve myself a bit more as a professional, so when I was about 23, I went to Banff, BC, Canada and lived there for a year.
 Around that time, I won a local contest.
 I think that was the happiest memory I had as a competitor.
 When I returned to Japan, I received offers to appear in snowboarding movies, and from there I started to shift towards expressive activities that involved showing people my performances."